 - On a similar theme – take a pared down first aid kit.
-Include the aforementioned plasters, some insect bite cream, and paracetamol as it is harder to come by and more expensive in the states. and perhaps some Calpol – otherwise known as ‘Magic Pink’ in our household for its transformation powers.
+Include the aforementioned band-aids/plasters, some insect bite cream, and paracetamol as it is harder to come by and more expensive in the states.
+And perhaps some Advil Infants’ Ibuprofen or Calpol – otherwise known as ‘Magic Pink’ in our household for its transformation powers.

 20 Things to Pack for your Trip to Disney

-- Fairly obvious this one, but easy to forget – sun cream.
+- Fairly obvious this one, but easy to forget – Sunscreen.
 Pack plenty of high factor for the kids.
 I like the spray ones as you can squirt them whilst they are running off moaning that they don’t want it on.

 - Wet Wipes These are always handy when there are kids and ice cream involved.
 Plus when it’s hot, it’s nice to have one to cool your face.